doooby/wai/README.md

 # WAI - What am I ?

-strict TS mapper for JS objects
+strict TS mapper for JS data

 #### Is it any good?